luckymichaln/NOXX-Studio/README.md

 I used Bootstrap, jQuery and Google Maps as extented librarys.
 I also used a "Isotope" to manage grid system in "projects" section.

-I still working on a RWD quality and some other issues, so I'll be updating this project soon.
+I am still working on a RWD quality and some other issues, so I'll be updating this project soon.